kix/pf/README.md

 $card = new BoardingCard('Gerona Airport', 'Stockholm', 'flight', 'SK455', '3A', '45B', 'Baggage drop at ticket counter 344');
 ```

-A collection of boarding cards makes a route:
+A collection of boarding cards makes a route.
+A route does not make sense if its legs are shuffled, thus the route is
+sorted upon instantiation, using `LinkedListStrategy` as the default.

 ```php
 use RouteFinder\BoardingCard;